 Flavor Variations

-Chocolate chips: Add a bit of crunch into the bliss balls with dates by mixing in a few dairy-free chocolate chips or even white chocolate chips for a new look.
+Chocolate chips: Add a bit of crunch into the chocolate bliss balls with dates by mixing in a few dairy-free chocolate chips or even white chocolate chips for a new look.

 Dried fruit: Skip the full-on chocolate flavor and add in some dried blueberries or cherries.